 The COB collects, develops and provides access to knowledge about the subterranean use of space.
 This is done by constantly surveying what issues are current within the network and within Dutch society.
 The COB then initiates and supervises projects which help to solve the problem which has jointly been identified.
 The broad composition of working groups means that all relevant aspects of a problem are considered.
 The knowledge that is acquired belongs to everyone and can be used by everyone.
 The participants within the COB are not competitors, but work together on a solution.
 The result is shared across the network, by recording it in publications and presenting it at meetings, within training courses, on the website and in the magazine De Onderbouwing.
 However, participation itself is already one of the most powerful ways of developing and embedding knowledge.

+The research projects that are currently being carried out within the tunnel programme of the COB network can also be very valuable for other countries.
+The tunnel programme is the result of a two-year study into the future of tunnels.
 The position of tunnels in their immediate environment and their network is changing, the issue of sustainability is coming to the fore and increasingly higher demands are placed on the reliability, availability and noise levels of tunnels throughout their entire life cycle.
 In 2016 the COB-network developed a long-term vision as a guideline for clients and contractors.
 In the period from January to September 2017, the COB network, together with external experts, translated that vision on tunnels into concrete goals and an integrated programme.
+This tunnel programme currently (2018) includes eight active research projects!

 >> Download the long-term vision on tunnels in the Netherlands (pdf, 660KB)